 Play Around in Prompt Hardening

-This page focuses on hands-on testing workflows using Prompt Hardening.
-You can configure tests, execute prompts, and evaluate AI agent responses in real time.
+This page focuses on hands-on probing workflows using Prompt Hardening.
+You can configure probes, execute prompts, and evaluate AI agent responses in real time.

-The Test Editor allows you to configure prompt injection tests using a YAML-based definition.
+The Probe Editor allows you to configure prompt injection probes using a YAML-based definition.

 • Define prompt injection and adversarial attack patterns.